 Whilst our recommendation is by no means cheap, it is on the lower end of the budget when compared to the myriad of today’s options that can set you back as much as a small car would.

-Going budget doesn’t have to mean cutting back on quality, the Batribike Quintessential ticks all the boxes when it comes to quality, comfort and style.
+Going budget doesn’t have to mean cutting back on quality, the Batribike Zeta ticks all the boxes when it comes to quality, comfort and style.
 All at an affordable price point.

 It features a powerful 250W motor, Shimano Nexus 7 speed hub gears, enough battery power for up to 50 miles of assisted riding, mudguards, lights and a front basket, all on a frame that is comfortable to ride and durable.